swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts/index.md

 In this chapter, you have:

-1. Adapted the content of the Jupyter notebook into Python scripts
+1. Adapted the content of the Jupyter Notebook into Python scripts
 2. Set up a standardized Python environment using Poetry
 3. Launched the experiment locally